 Even in a hot housing market like Arizona, marketing your manufactured home is essential for attracting buyers.
 The average seller has two major ways to market a home: through their listings and by making improvements to their home’s presentation.

 Creating an optimized manufactured home listing on MHVillage is one important part of your marketing plan.
-You want photos and descriptions that showcase your home in the most impressive and buyer-friendly way possible, so use our tips for taking great manufactured home photos and writing a great description when creating your MHVillage listing.
+You want photos and descriptions that showcase your home in the most impressive and buyer-friendly way possible.

 - Apply a fresh coat of paint to your home’s exterior.